Let's take a look at those parts a little more closely.

 Comparing the two color swatches to red the original red, we can see that one color swatch is closer to the original red and the other is closer to a neutral gray.
 The color that more closely matches the original color is a more saturated red.
 The other red is considered to be less saturated or muted.

 Now that we have learned a little about the three different properties of a color, look around at the colors of the objects you see and try to determine the different properties of each color.
-First describe the hue.
+First, describe the hue.
 For example, is the object orange, red-orange, or yellow-orange?
 Then describe the value.
-Is the color a light or dark orange?
+Is the color light or dark orange?
 Where does the color fall on the value scale?
 Then determine if it is a saturated color or a desaturated color.
 Does the color seem like it has a strong sense of color or does it feel more muted?